AffogatoNetwork/ristretto/README.md

 # Ristretto
 Ristretto is a Peer to Peer lending platform where the debt is backed by friends, family or people that trust in the borrower.
+The end goal is to use xDAI chain to provide fast transactions, xDAI stability allows lendings to be eficients and remove the risk.
+Currently is uploaded in Sokol POA Testnet and Rinkeby.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8d4a66e7-4a34-496b-8e9e-64eac772d14d/deploy-status)](https://app.netlify.com/sites/nervous-banach-90fc9b/deploys)